 AI networking will increasingly use genAI and large language models (LLMs), which can offer suggestions or create specific, catered plans of action.

-For instance, Gartner posits, an engineer could ask a ChatGPT-like interface to design a leaf-spine network (consisting of two switching layers) that could support 400 servers using Vendor A. Using data (both public and organization- and industry-specific) the platform could then generate the required configurations for this specific prompt.
+For instance, Gartner posits, an engineer could ask a ChatGPT-like interface to design a leaf-spine network (consisting of two switching layers) that could support 400 servers using Vendor A. Using data (both public and organization- and industry-specific), the platform could then generate the required configurations for this specific prompt.

 Using a simulated nonproduction environment, enterprises can validate the impacts of network changes before they are deployed in the physical world.
-A combination of AI and digital twins can also work into a continuous integration/continuous delivery (CI/CD) pipeline that can allow for “what if” scenarios and to ensure that the network is operating as expected.
+A combination of AI and digital twins can also work into a continuous integration/continuous delivery (CI/CD) pipeline that can allow for “what if” scenarios and ensure that the network is operating as expected.

 Gartner predicts that by 2026, 50% of networking vendors will offer a digital twin capability in their tools, up from 10% in 2023.

 Gartner asserts that AI networking can drive operational management savings by up to 25%.
-This is because it can reduce support calls, allow for improved troubleshooting, increase network availability and optimize end-user experience “that can’t reasonably be achieved by scaling manual resources,” the tech firm says.
+This is because it can reduce support calls, allow for improved troubleshooting, increase network availability, and optimize end-user experience, “that can’t reasonably be achieved by scaling manual resources,” the tech firm says.

-Notably, AI networking simplifies network management, security and application infrastructures even as they become more complex due to disparate data center, multicloud, colocation and edge environments, as well as increasing abstraction layers (Kubernetes or containers).
+Notably, AI networking simplifies network management, security, and application infrastructures even as they become more complex due to disparate data center, multicloud, colocation, and edge environments, as well as increasing abstraction layers (Kubernetes or containers).

 Ultimately, Gartner says it has seen enterprises experience savings of more than 50% in areas including troubleshooting and install time.

 Furthermore, because AI networking simplifies network management, workers don’t need to have deep network configuration and troubleshooting skills.
-Enterprises can automate via genAI and remove manual human setup.
+Enterprises can automate via genAI and remove the manual human setup.

 And, with fewer workers needed to manage the network, organizations struggling with a skills/experience gap can manage networks in-house rather than outsourcing.

-Still, ambiguity around AI networking what it means and how it works remains, as the definition is new and fuses different concepts that vendors have been promoting for some time now.
+Still, ambiguity around AI networking, what it means, and how it works, remains, as the definition is new and fuses different concepts that vendors have been promoting for some time now.

 This lack of clarity and mixing of terminology has hampered implementation: Gartner estimates that the AI networking adoption rate is less than 10%.
 This indicates that enterprises are interested, but need more clarification on the technology and what it does.

-• Tool sprawl: Enterprises are increasingly concerned with “technical debt” and the associated costs.
+Tool sprawl: Enterprises are increasingly concerned with “technical debt” and the associated costs.

-• Culture and buy-in: Network management personnel can be risk-averse and may not trust AI tools or unproven recommendations.
+Culture and buy-in: Network management personnel can be risk-averse and may not trust AI tools or unproven recommendations.
 Similarly, some workers may eschew the technology for fear of it replacing their jobs, or because they are content with the status quo.
 These factors can limit the value of AI investment and its potential benefits.

-• Enterprises may lack sufficient, quality data to provide proper insights or resolve issues.
+Enterprises may lack sufficient, quality data to provide proper insights or resolve issues.

-• Technical skills for areas such as prompt engineering may require additional time and resource investment.
+Technical skills for areas such as prompt engineering may require additional time and resource investment.
 While the idea is to automate workflows so that human workers can focus their talents on more strategic, high-level tasks, new data science skills may emerge as systems evolve.
-For instance, users may need to become versed in prompt engineering, or equipped with skills to effectively analyze AI outputs.
+For instance, users may need to become versed in prompt engineering or equipped with skills to effectively analyze AI outputs.

-• Inflated expectations: There’s a lot of hype around AI.
-And because the technology is so new, there is little standardization and vendors may overstate their capabilities.
+Inflated expectations: There’s a lot of hype around AI.
+And because the technology is so new, there is little standardization, and vendors may overstate their capabilities.
 This can lead to oversetting expectations that exceed reality, and enterprises may not get the value they’d hoped for, with systems providing incremental or negligible benefits.

 Gartner predicts that by 2027, 90% of enterprises will use some AI to automate day 2 network operations.
 Similarly, the firm says that by 2026, genAI technology will account for 20% of initial network configuration, up from near zero in 2023.